metaquantus/camel/README.md

 Programming is done via a Serial Wire Debug (SWD) connector.
 Both a Tag-Connect TC2030-NL and a 4-pin 2.54mm pitch header are provided for SWD.

+A USART connector is provided but the STM32L010F4 has only 16Kb flash/2Kb RAM and adding code support exceeds code size limit.
+Some reporting was tried but code size was very tight.
+This was intended for monitor and debugging during development, so it's not essential.
+Maybe with the
+STM32L031F6 with 32KB flash/8KB RAM more monitoring and functions like standalone calibration can be added.

 ESD protection diodes were added to the interface connectors.

 2.54mm pitch header THT pads are used for the load cell connectors, but normally the load cells wires should be soldered directly to the pads instead of using headers or other connector.

+## PCB Notes

+The variable FAB\_ON\_PLACEHOLDER should be set to JLCJLCJLCJLC, WayWayWay or whatever string is specified by the Fab to position the order number.
+Or removed altogether if so desired.
+Sometimes a fee is incurred if removed.